STOLYPIN: Hawks in DC risk empowering their counterparts in Moscow

 3. Under Trump, US policy was soft on Russia, and so the answer is to toughen up.
 Whatever The Donald’s peculiarly fanboyish utterances about Vladimir, at no point did he exert political capital to hinder sanctions or otherwise cosy up with Moscow.
 US-Russian relations are more confrontational than at any point since 1991, and so the notion that the problem has been simply a lack of toughness seems hard to sustain.

 It is not that there are no virtues in all the specific policy prescriptions embodied in all these articles.
 Attacking Russian dirty money, something both Kramer and Bugajski discuss, is not going to have any meaningful impact on Kremlin policy, but it is worth doing on its own merits.
-(And hopefully attacking Chinese, Saudi, and even American dirty money soon will follow.)
+(And hopefully attacking Chinese, Saudi and even American dirty money soon will follow.)
 Likewise, there is value in demonstrating a certain information warfare capability, and certainly striking back directly at troll farms and other purveyors of toxic misinformation, as Kent suggests.

 However, the leitmotif is too often both that Putin’s regime ought to be brought down and also that this is part of asserting that America is back as the world’s best and only superpower.
 In Kramer’s words, to “send a strong signal that there is a new sheriff in town.”

-Russia policy ought not to be national psychotherapy after four years of Trumpian disfunction.
+Russia policy ought not to be national psychotherapy after four years of Trumpian dysfunction.
 It also needs to be careful that it does not prove wholly counter-productive – there ought to be a strong Hippocratic commitment to “first, do no harm.”
 Obama’s re-set was predicated on the possibility of building up the supposed liberal Medvedev but actually contributed to ensuring that Putin felt there was no alternative to his return to the presidency.

 Meanwhile in Moscow…